malderman/odin-recipes/README.md

 recipe page.
 Once selected, the recipe's image, description, ingredients, and steps are displayed on a new page.

-The recipe's image will display on the right-side at the top of the page with the text wrapping to its left.
+The recipe's image will display on the left-side at the top of the page with the text wrapping to its right.
 The image is rescaled to 500px wide and has a 5px-sized dark border.

 The ingredients are listed using an 'unordered list'; and, the steps are listed